-- Presence i.e. mindfulness, self-awareness, integrity, equanimity and balance. - o Curiosity i.e. wonderment, unprejudiced, motivation and enthusiasm. - Courage i.e. curiosity, bravery, fortitude, self-confidence and willingness to take a risk. - Resistance i.e. resilience, persistence, self-discipline, self-control and self-esteem. - Ethics i.e. humanity, integrity, authenticity, genuineness. - Personal development i.e. commitment, responsibility, engagement and charisma.
+- o Presence i.e. mindfulness, self-awareness, integrity, equanimity and balance. - o Curiosity i.e. wonderment, unprejudiced, motivation and enthusiasm. - o Courage i.e. curiosity, bravery, fortitude, self-confidence and willingness to take a risk. - o Resistance i.e. resilience, persistence, self-discipline, self-control and self-esteem. - o Ethics i.e. humanity, integrity, authenticity, genuineness. - o Personal development i.e. commitment, responsibility, engagement and charisma.

-Learning objectives for Character qualities
+Learning objectives for Character Qualities

-- an overview and significant issues in the field of existential philosophy, culture and ethics - and an understanding of the six character traits, the various existential philosophical questions and what can be used to enhance the development of the six character traits from one's own standpoint.
-Students will also learn about how to reflect over the different philosophical existential questions and the importance of character traits in both a personal and a professional academic context.
+- overall issues concerning manners and character qualities - and an understanding of the six character traits, the various existential philosophical questions and what can be used to enhance the development of the six character traits from one's own standpoint.
+Students will also learn about how to reflect about the importance of character traits in both a personal and a professional academic context.

-- use the methods and tools included in character traits and the existential philosophical questions, including culture and ethics, and master the skills associated with employment in relation to personal development and leadership, particularly in relation to intrapreneurial and entrepreneurial organisations - evaluate the practice-orientated and theoretical issues as well as perspectives on character formation and own personal competencies as well as justify and select relevant developments and solutions - communicate practice-orientated and academic issues within basic existential philosophical questions and the six characteristics and solutions for doing so to partners and users.
+- use the methods and tools included in character traits and the existential questions concerning manners and character qualities, and master the skills associated with employment in relation to personal development and leadership, particularly in relation to intrapreneurial and entrepreneurial organisations - evaluate the practice-orientated and theoretical issues as well as perspectives on character formation and own personal competencies as well as justify and select relevant developments and solutions - communicate practice-orientated and academic issues within basic competency questions and the six characteristics and solutions for doing so to partners and users.

-• manage complex and development-orientated situations in a work or study context in relation to working with personal characteristics and their own relationship with the profession or professional field they have to work in
+manage complex and development-orientated situations in a work or study context in relation to working with personal characteristics and their own relationship with the profession or professional field they have to work in